xmonader/Flask_Itsyouonline/README.md

 - CLIENT_SECRET: client secret.
 - REDIRECT_URI: your callback endpoint
 - AUTH_ENDPOINT: from where to start the oauth flow
-- ON_COMPLETE_ENDPOINT: make a post request to the end point with user informatin.
+- ON_COMPLETE_ENDPOINT: make a post request to the end point with user information.

 ## Example application